Emilian language

-Emilian-Romagnol has a default word order of subject–verb–object and both grammatical gender (masculine and feminine) and grammatical number (singular and plural).
+Emilian has a default word order of subject–verb–object and both grammatical gender (masculine and feminine) and grammatical number (singular and plural).
 There is a strong T–V distinction, which distinguishes varying levels of politeness, social distance, courtesy, familiarity or insult.
 The alphabet, largely adapted from the Italian (Tuscan) one, uses a considerable number of diacritics.

 Classification

-Emilian is a Gallo-Italic unstandardized language, part of the Emilian-Romagnol dialect continuum with the bordering Romagnol varieties.

-Besides Emilian-Romagnol, the Gallo-Italic family includes Piedmontese, Ligurian and Lombard, all of which maintain a level of mutual intelligibility with Emilian.
+Emilian is a Gallo-Italic language.
+Besides Emilian, the Gallo-Italic family includes Romagnol, Piedmontese, Ligurian and Lombard, all of which maintain a level of mutual intelligibility with Emilian.